Anne Schaefer

 Anne Schaefer (July 10, 1870 – May 3, 1957) was an American actress.
 She appeared in 147 films between 1911 and 1938.
-She was the aunt of fellow actresses Eva and Jane Novak.
+She was the aunt (by marriage) of fellow actresses Eva and Jane Novak.

 Schaefer was born to German parents, Mr. and Mrs. Herman Schafer, on July 10, 1870, in St. Louis, Missouri, and attended Notre Dame Convent school in St. Louis.
 She also studied at a dramatic school founded by Lawrence Hanley in St. Louis and acted in his summer stock company.
 After acting on stage for several years, she signed with the Vitagraph film company.